 A Hit and Run Attorney can Help Track Down Negligent Drivers

 A driver who leaves the scene of an accident may face serious legal consequences and can be held responsible for damages including physical pain and emotional distress.
 Attorney Josh Silverman will fight for victims of hit and run accidents in Richmond, VA and throughout Virginia, by working with law enforcement officers and private investigators to help you secure damages from the driver or your insurance company.
 Ideally we want to find the driver and hold the driver accountable.
-However, when the driver cannot be found you can assert a claim with your insurance policy under a provision called "uninsured motorist coverage."
+However, when the driver cannot be found you can assert a claim with your auto insurance policy under a provision called "uninsured motorist coverage."
 And no your insurance company can not raise your rates for an accident that you did not cause.

 Contact Silverman Law Firm, LC to learn more about how we can help you after a hit and run accident.